csauve/alpine/README.md

 ## Content creation
 ### Level geometry

-The map's level geometry is authored in [Blender][2] and exported using [Project Cartographer's JMS toolset][1].
+The map's level geometry is authored in [Blender][2] and exported using [Blender JMS toolkit][1].
 It can be found in `data/levels/alpine/models/alpine.blend`.
 The scene uses default units, with the view's clip range set to 100-100,000.
 It contains the following objects:

 * **frame**: Only children of this reference frame are exported to the JMS file
   * **bsp**: Main level geometry